Generative learning for the problem of critical slowing down in lattice Gross Neveu model: SUMMARY CONCLUSION

+MCMC methods are generally used to generate lattices as they give theoretical guarantees on validity of samples.
+In this work, we use GANs which don't give theoretical guarantees but the empirical results show that they are able to efficiently interpolate as well as extrapolate to critical regions.
 In lattice field theory, the cost of generation of lattice configurations by MCMC methods is severely affected by critical slowing down as the lattice parameters are tuned towards the critical region.
 At the critical point the cost of HMC simulation diverges for theories like QCD due to the diverging autocorrelation time.
 Therefore, generation of configurations in lattice field theory in the critical region is a challenging task.
 This paper proposes to use HMC generated configurations for GN model away from the critical region and trained a C-GAN to generate lattice configuration near critical point.
 With HMC data in non-critical region, we train the C-GAN model conditioned with parameter $\lambda$.
 For evaluation of the proposed C-GAN model at critical region we compare few observables on the samples generated from both C-GAN and HMC.
 We found a good matching between the results of HMC and our C-GAN model and also observed that phase transition can be very well reproduced by the generative approach.
 Since the C-GAN model in the critical region gives correct critical behaviour, we can infer that our generative model is a good interpolator in the critical region.
 Since C-GAN generates independent configurations, there is no correlation in the samples generated by the C-GAN model, thereby avoiding the critical slowing down problem.
 In this work we evaluate our proposed C-GAN model by comparing observables with HMC samples.
 We could also use our C-GAN model distribution $\hat{p}(\sigma|\lambda)$ as proposal distribution to construct a Markov chain as done in \cite{PhysRevD.100.034515}.
 However, to construct such a Markov chain we must know the proposal density explicitly which is not available for GANs.
 Rather in this work we have accepted all the samples generated by the C-GAN model and thus having a vanishing autocorrelation.
+However, we can construct a markov chain in future looking at the recent development regarding density estimation for GAN in ML community.
+One such method could be the FlowGAN \cite{DBLP:journals/corr/GroverDE17} which explicitly estimate the densities for GAN, where generator network is replaced by an invertible flow network.
+Another method could be the Round-trip method \cite{doi:10.1073/pnas.2101344118} which try to estimate density approximately.
+There are also other ML architecture like Conditional Normalizing Flow which estimate densities explicitly for generated samples.
+These are few possibility in ML architecture which can be use for MCMC accept/reject step and we are planing to work in these directions.

 Although the problem of critical slowing down is not as severe for GN model in 1+1 dimensions but building and testing the C-GAN in the GN model establishes its applicability in the lattice formulation of fermionic system.
 In this work, we dealt with only fermionic fields without any gauge interaction.
 Extending our work to lattice gauge theory and QCD will be an interesting as well as challenging task.